-In addition to customer feedback and demands for immediate responsiveness, other factors transforming modern product delivery and your role: fluid requirements documents of 100-plus pages; a push toward increasingly iterative roadmap management; and geographically dispersed project teams.
-As these challenges mount, the pressure is on you to evolve your organization’s product delivery and shepherd in the new era.
+In addition to customer feedback and demands for immediate responsiveness, there are many other factors transforming your role within modern product development: a push toward iterative roadmap management; fluid, 100-plus-page requirements documents; and geographically-dispersed project teams.
+As these challenges mount, the pressure is on you to evolve your organization’s product development process and shepherd in the new era.

-The crucial first step is to acknowledge that you can’t keep working the old way.
-Continuing to communicate via unstructured methods such as email, chat messages, those huge Word documents, spreadsheets, PowerPoint slides, document repositories, and so on simply doesn’t foster true collaboration.
-Conversations about your product need to stay connected to the work, in context, so everyone involved has visibility into what your team is building and why.
-This sort of structured collaboration enable the healthy, vigorous engagement required to deliver the truly innovative solutions your customers demand.
+The crucial first step is to acknowledge you can’t keep working the old way.
+Continuing to communicate via unstructured methods — email, chat messages, documents, spreadsheets, slide decks, document repositories, and so on — simply doesn’t foster collaboration.
+Conversations about your product need to stay connected to the work.
+In context, everyone involved has visibility into what your team is building and why.
+This sort of structured collaboration enables the healthy, vigorous engagement required to deliver the complex, connected products your customers demand.

-Chances are, your organization already emphasizes iterative product delivery, with inherent processes for on-the-fly product improvements.
-Agility breeds innovation; it also can make your role as product manager much more pressure-packed.
+Chances are your organization already emphasizes iterative product development, with inherent processes for on-the-fly improvements.
+Agility breeds innovation, but it can also make your role as product manager much more pressure packed.
 You own the roadmap, and as such, must lead your teams to embrace change as workflows and the development cycle continue to become more iterative.
-You need to balance your company’s business objectives with the realities of time, scope and resources.
+You also need to balance your company’s business objectives with the realities of time, scope, and resources.

-Geographically distributed teams are the new reality, forcing product managers to rethink how to keep everyone in sync.
-The last thing you need is contributors disconnected from what should be a team wide, collaborative endeavor.
-A lack of team wide alignment can be your Achilles heel.
+Geographically-distributed teams are the new reality, forcing product managers to rethink how everyone can remain in sync.
+The last thing you need is disconnected contributors in what should be a team-wide, collaborative endeavor.

-To help you better understand why transforming the ways in which your team collaborates is the key to delivering market-disrupting innovations, we address three of the top challenges product managers commonly face:
+Understanding and transforming the ways in which your team collaborates is essential to delivering market-disrupting innovations.
+To assist, we addressed three of the top frustrations product managers commonly face.

-Everyone across the organization claim to support the importance of building, and sticking to, a roadmap that guides your collective product delivery efforts.
-But overly influential stakeholders or short-term memory loss often disrupt that agreed-upon product plan.
+Everyone across the organization claims to support the importance of building and maintaining a roadmap that guides your collective product development efforts.
+But many factors occur that could potentially disrupt the agreed-upon product plan.

-Embracing change to accelerate product innovation and delivery
+- Embracing change to accelerate product innovation and

-Winning means introducing innovative products more quickly.
-But doing so requires change.
-You need a new way to manage the product-delivery process, a modern system of collaboration that delivers measurable efficiency advantages.
+Winning means introducing innovative products quickly.
+Doing so requires change.
+You need a new way to manage the product-development process — a modern system that delivers measurable efficiency advantages.

-How do you ensure all product delivery contributors work together as a singularly focused unit when the rate of delivery accelerates and change requests threaten to derail alignment? threaten to derail alignment?
+How do you ensure all product development contributors are working together as a singularly-focused unit, when the rate of development accelerates and change requests threaten to derail alignment?